scipy-lectures/scientific-python-lectures/intro/pandas/0_5_filtering_data_with_pandas.md

 This filtering operation was done via a Boolean Series which was created using direct indexing on the Data Frame itself (`df['Human Development Index']`).

-Earlier, we "hand built" a Boolean Series from a Numpy array, another array for the index, and a manually specified `name` attribute.
+Earlier, we "hand built" a Boolean Series from a NumPy array, another array for the index, and a manually specified `name` attribute.
 Here is that Series:

 ```{code-cell}
 # Our "handmade" Boolean Series.